 Bad Example: This is what you need: our [product/service]

 Whatever your subject line promises, make sure the body of your email lives up to that.
-Whether you’re promising to make their life easier, give them a good deal—or whatever else it may be—you need to follow through.
-Don’t make false promises or “click bait” your potential customers.
-That will only lead to you losing business.
+Whether you promise to make their life easier, give them a good deal—or whatever else it may be—you need to follow through.

 Good example: I have a follow-up offer that you will want to consider.